inmyth/mmm-java/docs/PARSING_PATTERN.md

 ### Offer Canceled Not By OfferCancel
 - existing orders may be automatically canceled if no longer funded.
 This may happen when a new offer is created.
-- in this particular case tx.TransactionType has OfferCreate, not OfferCancel
+- in this case tx.Account == our address and tx.TransactionType == OfferCreate. deletedNodes are the offers that get canceled

 ## ModifiedNodes
 - contain partially filled orders